Website, PWA, or native app: which should you choose based on your needs?

 Conclusion

 Don't choose a technology on principle.
-Choose the best balance of impact, effort, and cost of ownership.
-Websites are gaining in reach and deployment speed.
-PWAs provide an installable experience at a reasonable cost and accelerate iteration.Native apps maximize performance, engagement, and access to hardware when value per user depends on perceived quality.
+Choose the best impact, effort, and cost of ownership ratio.
+The website gains in reach and deployment speed.
+The PWA provides an installable experience at a reasonable budget and speeds up iteration.
+The native app maximizes performance, engagement, and access to hardware when value per user depends on perceived quality.

 - Top 5 reasons to develop a mobile app in 2025

-- What factors influence the price of a custom mobile app?
+- What factors influence the price of a custom mobile app

 - How much does it really cost to create a mobile app?